decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : "BBS_BLS12381G1_XOF:SHAKE-256_SSWU_RO_"

 message_generator_seed
-: A global seed value of "BBS_BLS12381G1_XOF:SHAKE-256_SSWU_RO_MESSAGE_GENERATOR_SEED" which is used by the (#creategenerators) operation to compute a set of message generators.
+: A global seed value of "BBS_BLS12381G1_XOF:SHAKE-256_SSWU_RO_MESSAGE_GENERATOR_SEED" which is used by the (#creategenerators) operation to compute the required set of message generators.

 ### Test Vectors